simonmichael/hledger/hledger/hledger.m4.md

 The need to precede add-on command options with `--` when invoked from hledger is awkward.
 (See Command options, Constructing command lines.)

-A UTF-8-aware system locale must be configured to work with non-ascii data.
+A system locale with a text encoding must be configured to work with non-ascii data. hledger should try UTF-8 if no encoding is configured.
-(See Unicode characters, Troubleshooting.)
+(See Text encoding, Troubleshooting.)

 On Microsoft Windows, depending whether you are running in a CMD window or a Cygwin/MSYS/Mintty window and how you installed hledger,